A0Pizza/libre-duel/README.md

 Question: How do I know I can trust all this?
 Answer: This is not something that really belongs in this README.
 If you want, we can talk about it in the Revolt server.

+### Add a feature

+This guide should be followed everytime you want to add a new feature or fix a bug.

+This guide adheres to git-flow, as mentioned below.

+1. Make sure your local repository is up to date.
+This comes in two parts:
+ 1. Make sure your fork on GitHub is up to date.
+This can be done by going to the page, on <https://github.com/USER/libre-duel/tree/develop>, and clicking the Sync button.
+ 2. Pull in any changes in your local repository.
+On the commandline, enter the folder that contains your local reposiotry via the `cd` command, then run `git pull`.
+2. Checkout the `develop` branch with `git checkout develop`.
+3. Make a new branch.

+The branch name is not so important as long as it concisely describes the branch purpose.
+Personally, I follow some rules for it, which you can follow too if you want.

+My branch names essentially come in two parts, `type` and `name`, and take the form of `{type}-{name}`.

+If the change I am making is a new feature, then `type = "feature"`.
+If the change is fixing a problem, then `type = "fix"`.
+There are other types of changes one may make, but I would probably just pick whichever one makes the most sense.
+Most changes are `feature`.
+[One time](https://github.com/evaera/moonwave/pull/171) I used `type = "docs"` but I would not do it anymore.

+As for `name`, I just describe the feature as concise as possible.
+I use 2 to 4 words.
+Sometimes I use imperative tense, sometimes it is just a compound noun.

+The whole branch is in `kebab-case`.

+For example, a branch that I [used](https://github.com/EliTheGingerCat/libre-duel/commit/5471a8e32c51b2449ebae025dcecc544c29a110f) for this repository is `feature-melee-attack`.

+Anyway, let your branch name be `BRANCH_NAME`.
+You would make a new branch with `git branch BRANCH_NAME`.

+4. Checkout your new branch with `git checkout BRANCH_NAME`.

+It is possible to do steps 3 and 4 in one command with `git checkout -b BRANCH_NAME`, but personally, I like doing each action separately.

+5. Work on your branch.

+First, make changes.
+Make sure to follow the [code style](#style).

+Then, you can stage all changes with `git add -A`.

+Then, commit the changes with `git commit`.
+Let your commit message be `COMMIT_MESSAGE`.
+You could use `git commit -m 'COMMIT_MESSAGE'`, but I prefer using the file (`COMMIT_EDITMSG`) that pops up without the `-m` flag.
+In my editor, Visual Studio Code, there are two vertical lines that appear in the file that make it easy for me to follow column limits.
+The first line should be at most 50 characters long, and every other line should be at most 72 characters long.
+Some stuff, like hyperlinks or commit ids, go over this limit; they should be placed on their own line (while still going over the limit since it would be weird to break them up into pieces).

+Repeat this until your work is done.

+6. Push the branch upstream with `git push -u origin HEAD`.
+(There are two assumptipns here: that your remote is called "origin" and that you are currently checked out on the branch you are working on (since "HEAD" is used).)

+7. The terminal will output a link to use to make a pull request.
+Use that link.
+Write a good title and description for your pull request.

+8. I, EliTheGingerCat, will review your code.

+If it gets approved, then I will merge it.
+You are done!

+If I request changes, then you will probably need to work on the branch more, though I often apply these changes on my own.
+If you want to apply the changes, then you can follow step 5 again.
+When you are done, you can just run `git push`.
+(I am pretty sure this pushes all local commits in your repository.
+If you only want to push commits in the branch you are working on, then I am pretty sure the command is `git push origin BRANCH_NAME`.)

+Thank you for contributing to Libre Duel!

 ### Development guidelines

 See: <https://github.com/EliTheGingerCat/roblox-build-tools?tab=readme-ov-file#only-for-me>